LyonsLab/Yerba/README.md

 Yerba
 =====

-CoGe's Yerba is a distributed job management framework.
+Yerba is a distributed job management framework.

 Third-party Dependencies
 ------------------------